National Council of Resistance of Iran (NCRI)

 Parliament in Exile

-The NCRI has over 500 members, including representatives of ethnic and religious minorities such as the Kurds, Baluchis, Armenians, Jews and Zoroastrians, representing a broad spectrum of political tendencies in Iran.
-Acting as parliament in exile, the NCRI aims to establish a democratic, secular and coalition government in Iran.
+The NCRI has over 500 members, including representatives of ethnic and religious minorities such as the Kurds, Baluchis, Armenians, Jews, and Zoroastrians, representing a broad spectrum of political tendencies in Iran.
+Acting as the parliament in exile, the NCRI aims to establish a democratic, secular, and coalition government in Iran.

 Women comprise 50% of the council’s members.
 Five organizations are also members of the NCRI, including the People’s Mojahedin Organization of Iran, the largest and most popular resistance group inside Iran.

 All members of the Council have one vote.
 All decisions are adopted by a simple majority.

 The council’s 25 committees form the basis for a provisional coalition government once the mullahs are toppled.
 Chairing each committee is a prominent political personality who is an expert in the field.